-1 BONUS credit for allowing monitoring provision of tenants' energy consumption.

-(a) Fundamental Metering and Monitoring

-Metering Coverage

-Energy monitoring provision covers the energy consumption (both electricity and gas) of the equipment, unit in (kWh)

-Performance Auditing monitoring provision covers the system capacity ratings and operating characteristics.
-The corresponding metering coverage should refer to the following requirements:

-- 1.1 For all common area of Residential Buildings - 1.1.1 Provide an energy monitoring provision for future facility management to review occasionally the below end-use energy consumption: - a) Each type of equipment in HVAC system - b) Lighting and small power system - c) Each Lift & Escalator - d) Each equipment in Plumbing and Drainage system - 1.2 For Non-Residential Buildings, with reference to EMSD Code of Practice for Building Energy Audit 2018 [1]: - 1.2.1 Provide energy monitoring system for all following installations in landlord's controlled area, where present in the project.
+5 Energy Use 5.1 En nergy Use Reduction and Control EU 4 Me etering and Monitoring Extent of Application All Non-resider ential buildings and common area of residential buildings Objective ng operators to measure, monitor and develop measures to erformance of the building's engineering systems Credits Attainable 1+ 2 BONUS Credit Requirement a) 1 credit fo Fundamental Metering and Monitoring I credit for providing energy monitoring system for equipment an systems in spaces.
+S for providing performance auditing monitoring system for nt and systems in spaces. b) • g for Tenanted Area US for allows monitoring provision of tenants' energy ption Assessment a) Fundame ental Metering and Monitoring Metering Coverage Energy monitoring provision covers the energy consumption (both electricity and gas) of the equipment, unit in (kWh) capacity nce Auditing monitoring provision covers the system ratings and operating characteristics.
+The corresponding coverage should refer to the following requirements: 1.1 For al Il common area of Residential Buildings 1.1.1 Provide a energy monitoring provision for future facility management to review occasionally the below end-use energy consumption: a) Each equipment in HVAC system b) Lighting and small power system c) Each Lift & Escalator d) Each equipment in Plumbing and Drainage system 1.2 For Non- Residential Buildings , with reference to EMSD Code of Practice for Building Energy Audit 2018 [1]: 1.2.1 Provide energy monitoring system for all following installations in landlord's controlled area, where present in the project.
 Terminal unit is not in the assessment scope.